marcelmildenberger/graphMatching/readme.md

 # Graph Matching Attacks Against Privacy-Preserving Record Linkage
 ___
-**THIS IS WORK IN PROGRESS.
-DOCUMENTATION MAY BE INCOMPLETE, INCORRECT OR OUTDATED!**

 This repository contains the accompanying code for the paper

 *Revisiting Graph Matching Attacks on Privacy-Preserving Record Linkage*

 that is currently under peer review.
-If you want to replicate or extend our results, please follow the instructions below.
+Please follow the instructions below to set up your system.
+There are dedicated guides to [reproduce](./docs/reproduction.md) or [extend](./data/extension.md) our work.
 ___
 ## System Requirements
 Due do substantially improved performance, we strongly recommend to run the experiments